 6. The border on the bag is made up of many tiny Sour Patch Kids.

 Look closely.
 Starting in 2012, the dotted design on the edge of Sour Patch Kids bags changed to the shape of tiny Sour Patch Kids.
-So every bag has piles of the kids spilling around the edges of the packaging.
+So every bag of Sour Patch Kids has piles of the kids spilling around the edges of the packaging.

 7. There's a brand new tropical flavor: Mango.

-Hot off the candy press, Sour Patch Kids has a brand new flavor.
-Junk Food Mom, over on Instagram, notes that they taste terrific, but it’s weird that the candy is shaped like the fruit but still called a Sour Patch Kid.
+Hot off the candy press, our favorite gummy candy has a brand new flavor.
+Junk Food Mom, over on Instagram, notes that they taste terrific, but it's weird that the candy is shaped like the fruit but still called a Sour Patch Kid.
 (Other Sour Patch Fruits, like Sour Patch Watermelon, are shaped (mostly) like the fruits they represent.)

-8. The advertising makes the “kids” out to be jerks.
+8. The advertising makes "kids" out to be jerks.

 9. There's a video game.